Building Resilient Infrastructure and Communities

 Prepare California Match – BRIC Funding Opportunity

 Cal OES is pleased to announce a funding opportunity under the Prepare California Initiative.
-Cal OES will offer matching funds for the non-federal cost share for Building Resilient Infrastructure and Communities (BRIC) project scoping activities and competitive mitigation projects for high hazard risk and socially vulnerable communities.
+Cal OES will offer matching funds for the non-federal cost share for Building Resilient Infrastructure and Communities (BRIC) project scoping activities, competitive mitigation projects for high hazard risk and socially vulnerable communities.

 Please visit the Prepare California Website for more information.